Environment Service

 environment load

-The environment load command enables you to load one or more predefined environments using the env.json file.
+The environment load command enables you to load one or more predefined environments with the env.json file.

 ctm environment load <enviromentsFile>